If you can’t pay your bills because of coronavirus

 If you still can’t pay at the end of 3 months, you can ask your mortgage provider for a second payment deferral of up to 3 months – they should usually give you one.
 You can ask to defer all or part of the payments - you can’t get more than 2 payment deferrals.
 Make sure you ask your mortgage provider before 31 October 2020.

 Your mortgage provider might not give you a second deferral if you were already behind with your payments on 20 March 2020, but it’s still worth asking.
 They should still help you plan to pay the money you owe.

 If you’re struggling to make your payments, you can ask your mortgage provider to lower your interest rates so you have less to pay back.
 They might do this if your interest rates are high - for example if you’re paying back a second mortgage.

 You can find out more about payment deferrals on the Financial Conduct Authority’s website.

 You can also find out more about dealing with mortgage problems.

 If you're behind with your mortgage payments

-Your mortgage provider shouldn't start or continue any action against you until 31 October 2020, according to the Financial Conduct Authority (FCA).
+Your mortgage provider shouldn't evict you until 1 February 2021, according to the Financial Conduct Authority (FCA).

-If your mortgage provider is still trying to repossess your home, get help from your nearest Citizens Advice.
+If your mortgage provider is trying to repossess your home, talk to an adviser.

 If you can’t pay your energy bills